4i4-team/theme-registry/README.md

 const palette = useThemeSettings<StarterSettings>("palette", defaults);
 const typography = useThemeSettings<StarterSettings>("typography", defaults);

+// When no defaults are needed you can omit the second argument entirely: const layout = useThemeSettings<StarterSettings>("layout");
 ```

 Any theme can override the same setting key inside `_settings` before rendering and the hook will merge the override with the defaults while preserving the overall settings type.